jacobp100/recora/README.md

 }
 ```

 If your type has functions relating to it, we can define any functions in the functions folder.
-Operators (+, - etc.) are defined in terms of functions, so to get `:) + :(` to work, we'll need to add an `add` function.
+Operators (+, - etc.) are defined in terms of functions, so to get `:) + :(` to work, we’ll need to add an `add` function.

 We’ll also need to expose them in the function definitions: this is just an array of tuples, where each tuple contains the function name, the argument types, and a reference to the actual function.
 Strictly speaking, the function definitions are all we need to export, but it is useful to export all functions as stand-alone functions, as other nodes may need to use the functions.